awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

   If you are copying the snapshot to another AWS Region and you don't specify `source-region`, you must specify the `pre-signed-url` option instead\.
 The `pre-signed-url` value must be a URL that contains a Signature Version 4 signed request for the `CopyDBClusterSnapshot` action to be called in the source AWS Region where the DB cluster snapshot is copied from\.
 To learn more about the `pre-signed-url`, see [https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html)\.
 + `--source-db-cluster-snapshot-identifier` – The identifier for the encrypted DB cluster snapshot to be copied\.
 If you are copying the snapshot to another AWS Region, this identifier must be in the ARN format for the source AWS Region\.
 If that is the case, the AWS Region specified in `source-db-cluster-snapshot-identifier` must match the AWS Region specified for `--source-region`\.
 + `--target-db-cluster-snapshot-identifier` – The identifier for the new copy of the encrypted DB cluster snapshot\.
-+ `--kms-key-id` – The AWS KMS key identifier for the key to use to encrypt the copy of the DB cluster snapshot\.
++ `--kms-key-id` – The KMS key identifier for the key to use to encrypt the copy of the DB cluster snapshot\.

-  You can optionally use this option if the DB cluster snapshot is encrypted, you copy the snapshot in the same AWS Region, and you want to specify a new AWS KMS CMK to encrypt the copy\.
-Otherwise, the copy of the DB cluster snapshot is encrypted with the same CMK as the source DB cluster snapshot\.
+  You can optionally use this option if the DB cluster snapshot is encrypted, you copy the snapshot in the same AWS Region, and you want to specify a new KMS key to encrypt the copy\.
+Otherwise, the copy of the DB cluster snapshot is encrypted with the same KMS key as the source DB cluster snapshot\.

   You must use this option if the DB cluster snapshot is encrypted and you are copying the snapshot to another AWS Region\.
-In that case, you must specify an AWS KMS CMK for the destination AWS Region\.
+In that case, you must specify a KMS key for the destination AWS Region\.

 The following code example copies the encrypted DB cluster snapshot from the US West \(Oregon\) Region to the US East \(N\.
 Virginia\) Region\.
 The command is called in the US East \(N\.
 Virginia\) Region\.